luis-i-reyes-castro/setup_guides/2025_ubuntu_python.md

-# 2025 Ubuntu Python ML Dev Setup Guide
+# 2025 Ubuntu for Python
 This guide will help you set up your Ubuntu 24.04 system.
 It assumes you are sharing the disk with a Windows or mac operating system, hence the inclusion of the `grub-customizer`.
 It installs Google Chrome, GIT, a Python virtual environment, some Python ML packages, and Cursor.
 It also includes steps to automate the activation of your Python environment.

 ## Update and Upgrade System